dgagn/diagflow.nvim/readme.md

 1. How do I change the colors of the virtual text?

 You can setup your custom colors by changing the highlight group in the config.
-For example, in this default config, the `:hi HintMsg` is the color of the hints.
-You can change the hint color to blue by `:hi HintMsg guifg=blue`
+For example, in this default config, the `:hi Hint` is the color of the hints.
+You can change the hint color to blue by `:hi Hint guifg=blue`